-His daughter Laura writes that he sold postcards in drug stores, bookstores, grocery stores, gas stations, visitor centers, hotel lobbies, sporting goods stores, small tourist shops etc; his images appeared on postcards, notecards, posters, brochures, slides, placemats, 8x10 photos, in calendars, magazines, books and Christmas cards.
+His daughter Laura writes that he sold postcards in drug stores, bookstores, grocery stores, gas stations, visitor centers, hotel lobbies, sporting goods stores, small tourist shops etc; his images appeared on postcards, notecards, posters, brochures, slides, placematts, 8x10 photos, in calendars, magazines, books and Christmas cards.
 Today, Bishop’s postcards can easily be found in antique malls and in volumes of travel-related publications.
 A short film by Mark Johnstone and Jack Lucido about his life and career called “Wish You Were Here” was released in 2016.
 [2]

-Two of the more fractious panels were likely “Photography and Painting” chaired by Sommer with Adams, Berko, and White; and “The Evolution of A New Photographic Vision” led by White with Abbott, Adams, and Vanderbilt.
+Back at the conference, two of the more fractious panels were likely “Photography and Painting” chaired by Sommer with Adams, Berko, and White; and “The Evolution of A New Photographic Vision” led by White with Abbott, Adams, and Vanderbilt.
 Both talks raised the comparative merits of abstraction and experimental photography and may have been programmed in response to Abstraction in Photography, a show curated by Edward Steichen for MoMA that same year.

 According to Sommer, Berenice Abbott denounced abstract photography as being an “imitation of painting” and “the final fling of Pictorialism.”
 Both Abbott and her fellow documentarian Dorothea Lange, Sommer felt, were “acting as if reality itself did not accommodate imagination.”
 Interestingly, however, an alternate version of the lobby photograph shows Abbott with her arm linked through Sommer’s, indicating that friendship prevailed despite their ideological differences.